aeternity/protocol/channels/ON-CHAIN.md

 The `channel_force_progress_tx` can be included in a block if:

-- the last on-chain transaction is NOT a force progress one
+- the last on-chain transaction for the targeted channel is NOT a force progress one
-- the last on-chain transaction had been a force progress but the block height timer had passed
+- the last on-chain transaction for the targeted channel had been a force progress but the block height timer had passed

 It consists of: